Mastodon-DE/blocklists/spam/2024-02-15/2024-02-15-spam-mute-list.md

 **Why did this Spam happen?** <br/>
 https://fedi.fyralabs.com/notes/9pth6oh3xr

+## Please Donate!
+**I've worked on this list for the good part of many days!** I am a university student, local politician, I run and organize food drives once a month, I run a holocaust remembrance museum, and *on the side* do these Mastodon instances (*troet.cafe, mastodon.de, muenchen.social*), which is why I would highly appreciate it for you to **[donate here](https://mastodon.de/@MastodonDE/110808633497349326)** so I can somehow justify spending so much time on this!
+Heh.

 ## Your Instance Should not be here?
 If you're the admin of an instance listed here and you've taken care of the spam issue and do not think what we wrote about your instance here is accurate, or you do not know why you're on this list at all, please message me on Matrix (*[ErikUden:matrix.org](https://matrix.to/#/@erikuden:matrix.org)*) or E-Mail (*[fedi-spam@uden.ai](mailto:fedi-spam@uden.ai)*).
 I sincerely apologize for putting you on here and causing trouble!